felixwellen/synthetic-geometry/SyntheticGeometry/Affine.lagda.md

 ```

-This was an attempt at a alternative definition of affine schemes, but it should be weaker.
+This was an attempt at an alternative definition of affine schemes, but it should be weaker.

 ```agda